TrashPandaCode/reports/ia-final/contributions/milan.typ

 // both went our own ways? cant think of a better phrase rn In between these workdays I had consulted with Jonerthan Kron about our approach to implementing a loop node.
 After we brainstormed a bit and exchanged ideas on how the loop node should look and behave, we both went our own ways again.
 And when I returned Jonerthan had built the `ForLoop` which consists of the `ForStart` and `ForEnd` nodes.

+// cognitive load... is this mean to jonerthan?
+On the 15th of May I styled the UI of the `ForLoop` to adhere to the styles of other nodes and simplify the cognitive load for the user.
+Especially the UI for adding custom `Handles` to the `ForLoop` was hard to understand and I wanted to make it as intuitive as possible.
+I also added the possibility to delete custom `Handles` by clicking on an `x` that appears whren they are hovered over with the mouse pointer.
+This was a feature that was missing in the first version of the `ForLoop` and I wanted to ensure that the user could easily remove custom `Handles` if they were not needed anymore.
+After this I tried to help out with a problem concerning the sorting of the node graph regarading the `ForLoop` nodes.
+The Problem was that computing a `ForEnd` node before its corresponding `ForStart` node would lead to an error and we did not handle that case yet.
+Therefore i devised an idea together with Philipp Wendt and left it as comments in the code base.
+The Issue was then solved by Jonathan Kron.

+On May 20th I worked to integrate the `Group` node with our other systems.
+I reworked the `duplciateNode` function of the `NodeContextMenu` to ensure that it would duplicate the `Group` node and all of its children.
+I then reworked the `deleteNode` function such that when a `Group` node is deleted, all of its children are also deleted.
+I also stopped `Group` nodes from being added into the compute graph, since they do not have any computational implications.
+After which I started modifying the resize logic for `Group` nodes.
+Jonerthan had already implemented a resize logic that would ensure that the `Group` node would resize to fit all of its children.
+However, this did not include all edgecases and we wanted to also limit the user from resizing the `Group` node to a size that would not fit all of its children.

+On May 21st I started work on building a robust duplication function in our `utilities` as we needed such functionality in many places and our current implementations were lacking and had many edgecases with weird and unintuitive behaviour.
+By the end of the day I had a first version of the duplication function that would duplicate a set of nodes with respect to their child and parent, this was still very much in progress though.

-On the 15th of May I reworked the UI of the `FoorLoop`.
+On the 22nd of May i added most of the logic for duplicating `ForLoops` and their children.
+This Implementation still had Issues and I improved it's handling of children by the end of the day

 // mention everything that was scrapped or changed
-// However, this component was scrapped as it introduced more clicks to the user flow and broke the keyboard navigation of the dropdown menu with no straight forward fix available.
+// custom dropdown was scrapped as it introduced more clicks to the user flow and broke the keyboard navigation of the dropdown menu with no straight forward fix available.
-// rework of of the computeTypes in search
+// reworked and expanded computeTypes in search

 ==== June<milan_dev_june>